John-Da/Mobile-Object-Detector-using-OnnxruntimeAPK-plus-Yolo11m-onnx/README.md

 - Create folder in your storage and put your `model.onnx` files in it.
 - Open the app and select the folder you created.
 - BOOM!
 You’re good to go!
-- Select Model → Select Image from Gallery / Take a photo → Confirm → View/Save Results!
+- Choose Model → Select Image from Gallery / Take a photo → Inputs → Confirm → View/Save Results!

 ♦️ => *You can change IOU, Label Size and Image W/H is based on the Onnx model that you exported with.* <=